kcuzner/iotree/README.md

-# Christmas Tree Controller
+# The IoTree

-This uses my WS281x USB dongle to control a Christmas Tree through the internet, negotiating requests from the unruly masses to make my tree many colors, while providing visual feedback through a webcam stream.
+This is an internet controlled tree that uses my [kl2-dev](https://github.com/kcuzner/kl2-dev) Kinetis microcontroller board to operate a string of WS2811 LEDs in response to requests from a server.

 ## Overall Plan